onthegomap/planetiler/planetiler-custommap/README.md

 A feature is a defined set of objects that meet specified filter criteria.
 * `sources` - A list of sources from which features should be extracted, specified as a list of names.
 See [Data Sources](#data-sources).
 * `zoom` - Specifies the zoom inclusion rules for this feature.
 See [Zoom Specification](#zoom-specification).
+* `geometry` - Include objects of a certain geometry type.
+Options are `polygon`, `linestring`, or `point`.
+* `minTileCoverSize` - include objects of a certain geometry size, where 1.0 means "is the same size as a tile at this zoom".
-* `includeWhen` - A filter specification which determines which features to include.
+* `includeWhen` - A tag specification which determines which features to include.
 If unspecified, all features from the specified sources are included.
-See [Filters](#filters)
+See [Tag Filters](#tag-filters)
-* `excludeWhen` - A filter specification which determines which features to exclude.
+* `excludeWhen` - A tag specification which determines which features to exclude.
 This rule is applied after `includeWhen`.
 If unspecified, no exclusion filter is applied.
-See [Filters](#filters)
+See [Tag Filters](#tag-filters)
 * `attributes` - Specifies the attributes that should be rendered into the tiles for this feature, and how they are constructed.
 See [Attributes](#attributes)

 ### Zoom Specification